 Photo: Courtesy of Vulture.

 Sunday Bloody Sunday is regarded as one of the band’s most political tunes.
-The lyrics refer to a famously tragic incident which happened in Northern Ireland in 1972 when 13 citizens were killed by British troops at a protest.
+The lyrics refer to a famously tragic incident that happened in Northern Ireland in 1972 when 13 citizens were killed by British troops at a protest.
 The song went to represent a pledge for peace since Bono’s intention was to condemn the violent events that were taking place in Northern Ireland.

 #17.
 Concrete Jungle, Bob Marley & The Wailers